-(as adopted by the AER General Assembly on 23 June 2016 in Nordland (NO))
+Adopted by the AER General Assembly on 28 October 2021

 Appellation and Term

-Between all regions adhering to the present Statute, there is formed an association named “Assembly of European Regions”.
+Between all regions adhering to the present Statute, there is formed an association named “Assembly of European Regions” (French: Assemblée des Régions d’Europe).
 The association is established for an unlimited duration.

 Article 1 – Mission and Objectives

-1.1 The Assembly of European Regions is the voice of the regions of Europe by
+1.1 The mission of the Assembly of European Regions is to be the voice of the regions of Europe.

 b) Fostering interregional cooperation to promote the exchange of experience and the development of regional policy.

-1.2 The Assembly of European Regions embraces globalisation, beyond Europe, and acknowledges the need of diversity, inclusion and a multi-cultural approach in search of solutions.
+1.3 The Assembly of European Regions embraces globalisation, cooperation beyond Europe, and acknowledges the need of diversity, inclusion and a multi-cultural approach for strong regions.

-1.4 The mission and the objectives are met by
+1.5 The mission and the objectives are met by:

 a) Encouraging the application of the principles of subsidiarity and complementarity between the local, regional, national and European levels;